AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 The default pen for the InkCanvas is a simple black line.
 Right now, we are also not saving the Ink.
 In the next task, we're going to set up an Ink Toolbar to handle pen color, saving, and clearing the Notes Ink Canvas.

 <a name="Ex1Task2"></a>
-####  Task 2 – Add the Redstone Ink Toolbar ####
+####  Task 2 – Add the Ink Toolbar Preview ####

-In Redstone, you'll have the option of adding the Redstone Ink Toolbar to any InkCanvas.
+In the next version of the Windows SDK, you'll have the option of adding an Ink Toolbar to any InkCanvas.
 We're going to use a preview of the toolbar for our Notes InkCanvas.
 The toolbar is customizable, so we'll also add our custom Save button to it.

 1. Notice that the `xmlns:c="using:InkToolbarPreview"` namespace has been added to the top-level **&lt;Page&gt;** element at the top of **SightDetailPage.xaml**.
 We've added an **InkToolbar** example for image annotation, and it is also using this namespace.
 We've also added the `using InkToolbarPreview` namespace to the **SightDetailPage** code-behind.